nodejs/undici/docs/docs/api/Dispatcher.md

 Compose a new dispatcher from the current dispatcher and the given interceptors.

 > _Notes_:
-> - The order of the interceptors is important.
+> - The order of the interceptors matters.
 The first interceptor will be the first to be called.
-> - It is important to note that the `interceptor` function should return a `Dispatcher` instance.
+> - It is important to note that the `interceptor` function should return a function that follows the `Dispatcher.dispatch` signature.
-> - Any fork of the chain of `interceptors` can lead to unexpected results, it is important that an interceptor returns a `Dispatcher` instance that forwards the request to the next interceptor in the chain.
+> - Any fork of the chain of `interceptors` can lead to unexpected results.

 Arguments: